tomli380576/ecs164-final/README.md

 Make sure you have NodeJS installed

-Then, in your working directory, run `npm install` to install all the required packages
+Then clone the repository and in your working directory, run `npm install` to install all the required packages

 Run `npm run dev` to start a local server and the app should be loaded at `localhoset:3000`